nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![findb_after.png](images%2Fband-features%2Ffindb_after.png)

 **Upon failure:**
-If you input a non-existent band name, an error message `Band does not exist!` will be displayed.
-Please modify accordingly and enter the command again.
+If you input an invalid band name, an error message `Band does not exist!` will be displayed.
+Please input a valid band name and enter the command again.

 ## Clear data: `clear`